 Almost anyone shopping online or streaming entertainment has made decisions based on a recommendation engine.
 Netflix depends on these algorithms to curate recommendations for viewers, Amazon used the technology as a key differentiator when it began and gains significant revenue from it now, and Spotify’s recommendation engine is a core part of its model.
 The benefits to online businesses go beyond the personalization now expected by savvy customers.
 Engines that use customer-specific data to curate offerings in real or nearly real-time are constantly improving their customer “fit”–the more a customer interacts, the more closely the business tailors the suggestions, offerings, deals, and experience.
 Such constantly improving customer alignment and overall UX drives retention.
 Of course, e-commerce businesses drive significant revenue when able to accurately identify interests and match the customer to the product.
 In the latest published figures (2013), Amazon was realizing 35% of its revenue from recommended products.

-The two main types of recommendation filtering are collaborative filtering and content-based filtering.
-With collaborative filtering, companies compare viewing or purchasing habits of customers with similar profiles to make recommendations.
+The two main types of recommendation systems are collaborative filtering and content-based filtering.
+With collaborative filtering, companies compare the viewing or purchasing habits of customers with similar profiles to make recommendations.
 While popularized by Amazon, many companies now offer “Customers who viewed/purchased this . . .” recommendations during a product search or after adding to a cart or watchlist.
 Data from purchases, demographics, and even 3rd party data can be combined to create a persona that then receives the recommendations across the persona set.
 Content-based recommendations are tied to specific customer purchases and views, and likely includes other customer-attributes such as product reviews, likes, and ratings.